-DEXA [Now abbreviated as DXA] or dual energy x-ray absorptiometery is a technique used to measure bone density.
+DEXA [Now abbreviated as DXA] or dual-energy x-ray absorptiometry is a technique used to measure bone density.

 Dexa scan involves passing two X-ray beams with different energy levels are aimed at the patient’s bones, and bone mineral density is determined from absorption of each bone after soft tissue absorption is subtracted out.

 The test is also called bone density scanning or bone densitometry.
 Most commonly, the test is performed in hip and spine bones.
 However, in children and some adults, the whole body is sometimes may be scanned.

 DEXA is the most widely used bone density measurement procedure.